The Ekedahl-Oort type of Jacobians of Hermitian curves: The Dieudonn e modules of the Hermitian curves

 \subsection{Main Theorem}

-In this section, we prove that the distinct indecomposable factors of the Dieudonn\'e module $\DD(X_{p^n})$ of ${\rm Jac}(X_q)[p]$ are in bijection with orbits of $\ZZ/(2^n+1) - \{0\}$ under $\Ttwo$.
-By Section \ref{Sstructure}, the structure of each indecomposable factor is determined from the combinatorics of the orbit.
+For all primes $p$ and $n \in \NN$, we find the structure of the Dieudonn\'e module $\DD(X_{p^n})$ of the $p$-torsion group scheme of the Jacobian of the Hermitian curve $X_{p^n}$.
+The $\EE$-module structure of $\DD(X_{p^n})$ is determined by its distinct indecomposable factors, which are in bijection with orbits of $\ZZ/(2^n+1) -\{0\}$ under $\Ttwo$, and their multiplicities.
+The $\EE$-module structure of each indecomposable factor is determined by the combinatorics of the corresponding orbit, as described in Section \ref{Sstructure2}.

 \begin{definition} If $1 \leq t \leq 2^n$ and $s \equiv 2t \bmod 2^n+1$, then ${\rm dim}_k(B_s)={\rm dim}_k(B_t)$ by Theorem \ref{TblockactionFV}(2)(4).
 If $\sigma$ is an orbit of $\ZZ/(2^n+1) -\{0\}$ under $\Ttwo$, its {\it multiplicity} is $m(\sigma):={\rm dim}_k(B_{\sigma_i})$ for any $\sigma_i \in \sigma$. \end{definition}